wgfrose/cron-parser/README.md

 It does support `JAN-DEC` and `SUN-SAT` name values for months and weekdays.

 Also note the macOS / Linux command location at the end that needs to be provided.
+This is not validated to prove the file is executable or if the location actually exists.

 ### Acceptable cron pattern format examples:
 - `4 5 * * MON-FRI /usr/bin/find`